webix-hub/docs/data/desktop/message_boxes.md

 <img src="desktop/alert_box.png"/>

-The text of its only button is defined as value of **ok** parameter.
-Passing result into callback is optional.
+The text of its only button is defined as the value of the **ok** parameter.
+Passing the result into callback is optional.

 {{snippet
 Short form